samualtnorman/hackmud-script-manager/README.md

 # Hackmud Script Manager
 Command made for [hackmud-environment](https://github.com/samualtnorman/hackmud-environment), which is a scripting environment for hackmud with minification, autocompletes / intellisense, and TypeScript support.

-Install with `npm install hackmud-script-manager -g` to make the `hsm` command available everywhere.
+Install with `npm install -g hackmud-script-manager` to make the `hsm` command available everywhere.

 ## Features
 - Minification